So you’ve opened a keyword research tool and found hundreds of keywords you could target.

 The best practice is to first find a good keyword and then create content for it rather than the other way round.

 Why a “tripod”?
-Because the tripod stands steady only if all three legs have a good ground.
+Because the tripod stands steady only if all three legs stand steady.

 The same applies to any keyword and the three factors mentioned above: